ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Ultimately, in *QuestWorlds* a **flaw** is simply something that you invite the GM to use to hinder or prevent your character doing something.
 In return for the GM exercising the **flaw** you gain **experience points** (see §8.1).

 In play your PC may work to overcome a **flaw** and you may reach the point that you agree with your GM that story events mean that it is no longer relevant.
-You can then drop that **flaw** from your character sheet and gain an **experience point**.
+You can then drop that **flaw** from your character sheet when you receive an advance (see §8.2).

-You can add a new **flaw** if play suggests one might emerge, with discussion with the GM.
+You can add a new **flaw** if play suggests one might emerge, with discussion with the GM, when you receive an **advance** (see §8.2).

 ### 2.1.2 Scores, Ratings and Masteries